mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 At the foot of the hill stood Laen-Laen, rolled up to keep out the cold, and napping as usual.

-"Come on Laen-Laen, let's go home."
+"Come, Laen-Laen.
+Let's go home."

 He whimpered a little, a suspicious complaint for a freezing saffa.